1688 Germantown Quaker Petition Against Slavery: The German settlement

 In 1683, Pastorius was delegated authority to purchase land in the new Pennsylvania colony by a group of men from Frankfurt who intended to emigrate.
 He traveled to Philadelphia in August 1683, having purchased a warrant from Penn's agent on behalf of the Frankfurt men who had supplied the funds.
-In October, 1683, thirteen German-Dutch families from Krefeld in the Rhine valley arrived with their own land claim.
+In October, 1683, thirteen German-Dutch families from Krefeld in the Rhine Valley, including the Op den Graeffs, arrived with their own land claim.
 Seizing upon a chance to create a viable German-speaking town, Pastorius negotiated with Penn to combine the two claims.
 As it turned out, the people from the Frankfurt Company never emigrated to the new colony, but more Quakers and Mennonites came from the Rhine valley and Pastorius's ambitious plan for a German-speaking town near Philadelphia grew and became real.

 Pastorius had devised a simple plan for a town, with lots parceled out along one long main thoroughfare, where settlers could build their houses.
 He required land good for tilling because the emigrants would need to grow their own food to survive.
 Pastorius and Penn became good friends, and they often discussed plans for the new settlement over dinner.
 The land originally promised to Pastorius was supposed to be level and along a navigable river, and Pastorius had paid for 6,000 acre.
 However a suitable tract of land near Philadelphia was unavailable on the Delaware River, because level ground there was valuable and most of it had already been sold.
-Penn suggested land near the Schuylkill Falls (East Falls), but it was too steep for Pastorius's plan, so as an alternative Penn suggested land a little further east, near the top of a gentle hill between two creeks, and Pastorius agreed.
-Germantown was thus founded along a Lenni Lenape trail four miles (6 km) north of Philadelphia, between the Wissahickon and Wingohocking creeks.
+Penn suggested land near the Schuylkill Falls, but it was too steep for Pastorius's plan, so as an alternative Penn suggested land a little further east, near the top of a gentle hill between two creeks, and Pastorius agreed.
+Germantown was thus founded along a Lenape trail four miles (6 km) north of Philadelphia, between the Wissahickon and Wingohocking Creeks.
 Pastorius had the land surveyed, and over the first winter the families lived in downtown Philadelphia while struggling to clear the land for their makeshift log houses.
 Germantown became a separate and self-sufficient town of Dutch and German speakers.

 The thirteen original Krefelder families were Mennonites who had become Quakers in their native Holland before they arrived in the new Pennsylvania colony.
-Because they had been persecuted in their own land on account of their beliefs they understood the value of a community founded on religious toleration.
+Because they had been persecuted in their own land on account of their beliefs they understood the value of a community founded on religious tolerance.
 Unlike Pastorius, they were not wealthy, but were skilled craftsmen who knew they would have to work hard for a living.
 By trade they were carpenters, weavers, dyers, tailors, and shoemakers, so they were not fully prepared for the hard work of clearing the forest.
-Over the first year they cleared land and planted crops for food and flax for weaving.
+Over the first year, they cleared land and planted crops for food and flax for weaving.
 They set up looms and soon were producing linen cloth that sold widely throughout the colonies.